4.7 | 100+ Google Reviews

 Whether your case can be settled out of court or it leads to a longer legal battle, our compassionate team can give you the strong arm you need.

-To begin, contact our Allen, TX, office located conveniently near Dallas, or call:
+To begin, contact our Allen, TX, labor attorney's office located conveniently near Dallas, Plano, Frisco, and other North Texas communities.

 Workplace racial harassment and discrimination can be a heavy load to bear.
-Our Dallas-area law firm can fight for your rights, seeking just compensation and a satisfying resolution.
+Our North Texas law firm can fight for your rights, seeking just compensation and a satisfying resolution.

 "His Help Was a Remedy."